criticalcsed/criticalcsed/program.md

 No. The only CS content knowledge we expect teachers to have is some preliminary exposure to programming, through an [introductory programming course](https://www.cs.washington.edu/academics/ugrad/nonmajor-options/intro-courses) would suffice, as would any practical experience with programming.
 We will teach much of the CS content knowledge needed to teach a range of middle and high school courses; having more extensive CS experience will simply broaden your range.

-For those with more substantial CS backgrounds (several courses, a bachelor's degree, or perhaps experience as a professional software developer), this program is an opportunity to learn foundational concepts in CS teaching.
+For those with more substantial CS backgrounds (several courses, a bachelor's degree, or perhaps experience as a professional software developer), this program is an opportunity to learn foundational concepts in teaching in general, as well as CS teaching and one other subject area.
+Knowing CS isn't the same as knowing how to teach CS; this program will teach you the foundational skills for being an outstanding teacher.

 ## What courses does the endorsement include?